mihajm/http/article.md

 ## Caching - the "hard" stuff

-Rather luckily we are still using a single-threaded language, so we can create a simple cache without too much difficulty.
+Again, rather luckily, we are using a single-threaded language, so we can create a simple cache without too much difficulty.
 You can replace this with any cache implementation really such as unstorage or even tanstack's QueryCache...as long as it has a way of communicating _changes_ to certain keys, it should be fine.
 For best results we should however stick with signals.
-I've also used the `mutable` primitive from [Part 1]() for performance reasons, feel free to replace it with a normal signal & destructure if you feel more comfortable with that :).
+I've also used the `mutable` primitive from [Part 1](https://dev.to/mihamulec/fun-grained-reactivity-in-angular-part-1-primitives-41ia) for performance reasons, feel free to replace it with a normal signal & destructure if you feel more comfortable with that :).

+As we know, cache invalidation is always tricky, but I've personally found Tanstack's approach of a default 0 staleTime, but larger TTL to be quite appropriate for most of our usecases.
+This will result in the _stale_ data being displayed so that the app feels _fast_, but also refreshes that data in the background.

 ```typescript
 // cache.ts